1. Did the Annual General Meeting of Allianz SE take place as scheduled?

-2. How can shareholders follow the AGM?
+2. How could shareholders follow the Annual General Meeting?

-4. When will the invitations be sent out?
+4. When were the invitations sent?

 5. Is the execution of an Annual General Meeting in the form of a physical meeting mandatory in Germany?